Gluten-Free Bread Kit Guide

 Gluten-free flours

-If you have our Complete Gluten-Free Sourdough Starter Kits, than you are good to go as it will include enough flour to make 3 loaves of sourdough.
+If you have our Complete Gluten-Free Sourdough Starter Kits, than you have all the flour you need to get started.

 If you have our Basic Gluten-Free Sourdough Starter Kit, you will need flour.
-For best results, we recommend using our White Gluten-Free Bread Flour to feed & maintain your starter & Wholemeal Gluten-Free Bread Flour used in our recipe.
-Both fours are available on webshop.
+For best results, we recommend using our White Gluten-Free Bread Flour to feed & maintain your starter.

 Small jar with lid

-An old jam jar that has been cleaned is perfect home for your starter or you could use one of our Starter Jars.
+An old jam jar that has been cleaned is perfect home for your starter.
+Or if you think your new starter friend deserves something beautiful you could use one of our Starter Jars.

 Kitchen scale